-I got a call from a friend that has a booth in a little antique store in our town.
-This piece had been sitting in her booth a little longer that it needed to.
+I got a call from a friend with a booth in a little antique store in our town.
+This piece had been sitting in her booth a little longer than it needed to.
 She knew how I loved a good challenge.
 Well, this was the challenge of all challenges.
 For $30, I couldn’t pass up the possibility of what this could become.

-I get this feeling (hard to explain) that comes over me when I see certain pieces of furniture.
-Not sure if it comes from memories or an intuition.
-I did grow up around a lot of antiques and so many do trigger great moments with my Grandmother.
-So, I just go with it and it hasn’t failed me yet.
+I get this feeling (hard to explain) that comes over me when I see certain furniture pieces.
+Not sure if it comes from memories or intuition.
+I grew up around many antiques, so they do trigger great memories with my Grandmother.
+So, I go with it, and it hasn’t failed me yet.
 I was right!

-The other two drawers were in okay shape and just needed a little more glue.
-These clamps are a lifesaver when it comes to repairing and glueing jobs.
-Did you notice all the veneer on the table?
-Every single inch and even the drawers had veneer!
+The other two drawers were in okay shape and just needed a little more wood glue.
+These clamps are a lifesaver when it comes to repairing and gluing jobs.
+Did you notice all the veneers on the table?
+Every single inch and even the drawers had to be stripped!

 Dealing With Veneer Damage On A Wood Dresser

 What can I say about this picture that you don’t already know?
 It’s definitely a labor of love.
-“I just LOVE removing veneer” … said no woman ever!
-The veneer on the wood dresser was loose enough that I didn’t need to take any additional steps to remove it.
+“I just LOVE removing veneer” … said no furniture flipper ever!
+The veneer on this wood dresser was loose enough that I didn’t need to take any additional steps to remove it.
 Just the plain ole hammer and a paint scraper did the trick.
 My arms were tiring fast with this amount of removal.
-That’s when I was saved.

 Finally, all the veneer on the wood dresser was history.
 After sanding with my orbital sander, beneath all that was the most amazing aged wood.
 Tons of character and WORMHOLES.
 I get excited about these tiny details.
-No paint would ever touch this pieces while it was under my roof.
-That’s a huge statement coming from a “furniture painter”.
+No painting would ever touch these pieces while it was under my roof.
+That’s a huge statement coming from a “furniture painter.”
 Sometimes, paint isn’t always the best fit.
-Did I just say that?
+Did I say that?

 Beautiful Raw Wood Dresser

 All that raw wood goodness was all in my face!
 I’m totally in LOVE with this one.
 Dark Walnut Stain by Old Masters was applied to the top and the front legs only.
-I love the look of the raw wood, but I wanted to contrast it a bit for more character.
-The whole piece was sealed with Modern Masters Clear Coat Satin for a durable finish that won’t change the color of the raw wood.
-I added some mercury glass knobs from Hobby Lobby, but kept two of the original pulls that were in good shape.
+I love the raw wood look, but I wanted to contrast it a bit for more character.
+I used Modern Masters Clear Coat Satin to seal the bare wood finish.
+It will darken the wood a bit, so if you want a more natural look, adding white wax over raw wood is a great look too.
+I added some mercury glass knobs from Hobby Lobby but kept two of the original pulls in good shape.
 Usually, I try to reuse the original hardware when I can.
 Mixing up the old with new keeps a bit of the originality to the piece.
-Somethings are just better left as is.
+Some things are just better left as is.